-The characteristics of board reporting enable the Directors to obtain adequate knowledge of the field of activity in which the Issuer operates, its dynamics and their evolutions, as well as the relevant self-regulatory and control framework.
+The characteristics of board reporting enable the Directors to obtain adequate knowledge of the field of activity in which the Issuer operates, its dynamics and their evolutions, as well as the relevant regulatory and control framework.

-A meeting was held on 6 May 2014 with all Board of Directors and Board of Statutory Auditors members attending, including those not newly appointed, during which the key data, historical development and various business units of the Company were explained.
+A meeting was held on 24 April 2015 with all Board of Directors and Board of Statutory Auditors members attending, including those not newly appointed, during which the key data, historical development and various business units of the Company were explained.